mendrik/feather/feather-docs/content/decorators/index.md

 weight: 30
 ---

-Feather provides a bunch of decorators to add functionality to your components.
+Feather provides a few decorators to add functionality to your components.
 However, most of them decorate the instances and not the classes, which would be typescript's default behaviour.
-This is achieved internally with a few tricks, but you should remember this difference when writing components.
-For example you cannot use decorator arguments with references to *this*.
-Most of the decorators that need access to instance variables provide a similar pattern that is used in template
+This is achieved internally with a few tricks, but you should remember that difference when writing components.
+For example you cannot use *this* in the decorator's arguments.
+Most of the decorators that need access to instance properties provide a similar pattern that is used in template
-methods: tokens in double curly brackets within a string.
+methods: tokens in double curly brackets within a string (double curly brackets).

 ## @Construct